 Drilling of first exploration well at Block 10, resulting in an oil field discovery.

-LUKOIL and Eni signed Farm-Out Agreement on Blocks 10, 12 and 14.
+LUKOIL and Eni signed Farm-Out Agreement.

 LUKOIL enters Block 28.
 The underwriting share of LUKOIL will be 25%.
 Eni will be the Operator of the license with a 75% stake in the joint venture.